-Direct water use refers to the water we see coming out of the tap: the fresh water we use each day for drinking, cooking, showering, washing dishes and clothes, and gardening etc.
+Direct water is the water we see coming out of the tap.
+This is the freshwater we use each day for drinking, cooking, showering, washing dishes, clothes and for gardening, etc.

-Indirect water use refers to the water that is used to manufacture the goods that we consume or produce, and the services that we use, as well as all of the water that is made unusable by pollution or wasted by non-use.
-That includes all of the water used to grow the food that we eat eat, to produce the things we use in daily life – clothes, books and furniture – and the water needed to produce the energy we use.
+Indirect water is the water that is used to manufacture the goods that we consume and services that we use.
+It’s also all of the water that is made unusable by pollution or wasted by non-use.
+That includes all of the water used to grow the food that we eat, to produce the things we use in daily life — clothes, books and furniture — and the water needed to produce the energy we use.

 Measuring water footprints can give us a clear picture of how water is used in today’s society, and help us come up with strategies for more sustainable water usage.

-- 97 per cent of the that water is salt water.
+- 97 percent of that water is salt water

 - Water use is growing at twice the rate of population growth.
 Unless this trend is reversed and we come up with a way to share water fairly and sustainably throughout the planet, two-thirds of the global population will face water “stress” by 2025

-- In the USA, the average water footprint per year per capita is as much as the water needed to fill an Olympic swimming pool, an average of 7,786 litres of water per person per day.
+- In the USA, the average water footprint per year per capita is twice the global average

 The Water Footprint Network website offers an online calculator which estimates your personal water footprint, based on your country of residence and your patterns of consumption:

 You can check out the extended individual water footprint calculator here.

 Broadly speaking, you can reduce your direct water footprint by: